Louise Hunter

-Louise Hunter (died September 13, 1981) was an operatic soprano.
+Louise Hunter (died September 13, 1981), born Louise Todhunter, was an operatic soprano.
 After four years at the Metropolitan Opera singing small roles, she transitioned to operetta.
 She created the title role in the Broadway musical Golden Dawn.

+Early life and education

 Anna Louise Todhunter was born in Middletown, Ohio.
 At the age of 10, while attending public school, she began taking vocal lessons from B. W. Foley of the Cincinnati Conservatory.
 Upon hearing her, Mrs. George M. Verity of Dayton, Ohio arranged for Louise to study at the Schuster-Martin School of Drama in Cincinnati.